Bread2002/PYNQ_BLADEI/README.md

 > **Requirements:**
 > - A supported FPGA board with PYNQ v3.1
-> - Serialized model components (via on-board training or exported archive)
+> - Quantized model components (via on-board training or exported archive)

 > ⚠️ **Note:**
 > If you are on an **ARMv8 (64-bit)** board (e.g., UltraScale+, Kria, RFSoC), you may have trained directly on the device.
 In this case, *skip to Step 3*.<br>